 My employer was at her most impassive.
 I wondered if she had expected this, but I’d learned not to waste my time asking that particular question.
 Elsa was hard to read, too.

-Rhonda had insisted on her right to be the one asking the questions, but I got the idea that she’d never — in her still comparatively brief career as the sheriff — encountered a situation quite like this one.
+Rhonda had insisted on her right to be the one asking the questions, but I got the idea that she’d never — in her still comparatively brief career as a sheriff — encountered a situation quite like this one.

 “Did anybody else see anything that would corroborate this?” she asked after a pause.